whiskie14142/pytwobodyorbit/README.md

 Returns classical orbital elements (Keplerian orbital elements) of the orbit

 ### Usage

-## lambert (Function)
-A function to solve "Lambert's Problem"

-From given initial position, terminal position, and flight time, compute initial velocity and terminal velocity.

-### Usage
 In this sampe code we use the default value for mu.
 The value is gravitational palameter of the Sun.
 The value requires length in meters, time in seconds.

     from pytwobodyorbit import TwoBodyOrbit
     orbit = TwoBodyOrbit("Space Probe")     # create an instance
     t0 = 0.0                                # epoch